nblockbuster/D2StaticDocs/README.md

 ```
 This is the most simple way to get a model, and all you need to do is skip the next 10 bytes (vertex normals) and repeat until the end of the file.

+UVs and Vertex Colors are also a type of vertex buffers, but with a different length of data.

 **[Full example of how to parse a vertex buffer in C++](https://github.com/nblockbuster/D2StaticExtractor/blob/loadzone_bubble_testing/parsers.cpp#L3)**

 ## Index Buffers